sttama/InteractiveReptail/README.md

 `java version "21.0.7" 2025-04-15 LTS`

 If you do not have Java installed or an error is displayed, then download it:  [how to download Java](https://www.java.com/en/download/help/download_options.html) ;
-**Attention:** the project is written in Java version 21, earlier versions of Java are not suitable for launch.
+**Attention:** to run the program, you need Java version 17 or later.
 If you have Java, then you can start the startup.
 ___
 ## On Windows :window: